Our use of cookies

 The Pre-Loved School Uniform Market is another project run by the libraries service that is helping families with school age children.
 The project, available in Cannock and Stafford, allows families to pick up items of school clothing to help support them with their children’s school uniform needs.
 The market stocks school trousers, skirts, shirts, ties and branded school sweatshirts.
 People can find out more at the library.

-Further information on the support for families is available at www.staffordshire.gov.uk/heretohelp.
-People can also visit their nearest community help point, library or children’s centre for support.
+People can visit their nearest community help point, library or children’s centre for support.

 Related Items